GoldenStack/overscore/README.md

 > _Note: C-like equivalents address with variables for simplicity; a more
 > accurate representation for e.g. `mov` might be `mem[a] = mem[b]`._

 Invalid opcodes always error.
 Addressing invalid memory always errors (errors are defined as emulator exits).

 Instruction size (in bytes) is calculated as `1 + 4 * words`.
 Again, this is extensively configurable; a more general equation is `(UnitSize + WordSize * words) / 8`.

-All instructions are currently either unary operations (`read` and `write` fields, 9 byte size) or binary operations (`read1`, `read2`, and `write` fields, 13 byte size).
+All instructions currently accept two arguments and are thus all the same size.

 ### Set immediate
 | Name  | Total size (bytes) | Data | ...              |                 |